ghsunil0/docker/README.md

 # File : Installing Docker on Ec2 Linux.txt
          Contains the installation steps used to install docker on Linux Ec2 instance

+         Contains all the basic commands with short description